pikcube/Pikcube.Common/README.md

 Eventually you'll be able to install this with NuGet, but for now, you can install it manually.

 Download Pikcube.Common.dll, add it as a reference to your project, and include "Pikcube.Common" as a dependency in your mod's json definition.
-You can copy the .pdb files over if you want them for interactive debugging purposes.
+You can copy the .pdb files over to your game's mod directory if you want them for interactive debugging purposes.